PaulKinlan/paul.kinlan.me/content/en/2022-07-05-the-off-by-default-web.markdown

   interest-cohort=()
 ```

-They appear (I've don't want to put words in their mouth) to have been intentional about what they want to deny access too, presumably because there is a potential for 3rd-party scripts to run on their page, however the rest of the API surface area is still available for scripts to run.
+They appear (I've don't want to put words in their mouth) to have been intentional about what they want to deny access to, presumably because there is a potential for 3rd-party scripts to run on their page, however the rest of the API surface area is still available for scripts to run.

 Hmmm.